PantACRO4life/MC-Server-Guide/Rules.rst

 If not your character will go in jail for a period determined by PantACRO4life or the ►Staff◄  which will be  minimum of 48h maximum 14days.

-If that happens again you will be punished.
 If you cheat we will wipe all your progress and I swear, from build height to the bedrock you will loose everything, I promise!!!
+If that happens again you will be banned.

 _______________